erminas/node-red-contrib-revpi-nodes/README.md

 ```
 4. Restart your node-red service

-> You can also install the nodes on any other NodeRed.
+> You can also install the nodes on any other Node-RED.
 > Take a look at https://nodered.org/docs/creating-nodes/first-node#testing-your-node-in-node-red for more informations.

 ## How to use